vatlab/vat-docs/content/Documentation/vtools_commands/init.md

 A project could be created from a **parent project** with a subset of its variants and samples.
 For example, a child project with variants from a small chromosomal region could be created from a parent project to test a pipeline before it is applied to the whole project.
 This also allows differential analysis of subsets of variants (e.g. SNVs and indels) and samples.

-The following filters could be applied to the parent project

-*   `--variants` Only variants from the specified variant table of the parent project will be copied.
-Genotypes of samples will be affected because only genotypes related to these variants will be copied.
-*   `--samples` Only samples matching specified conditions (e.g. sample names) will be copied.
-*   `--genotypes` Only genotypes matching specified conditions (e.g. with quality score above certain threshold) will be copied.

 <details><summary> Examples: create a parent project</summary> Let us start from a snapshot project `quickStartGuide`: